metakgp/iqps-go/README.md

     - Make the env file by copying the template: `cp .env.template .env`
     - Fill the env variable and set `DB_HOST=localhost` for running locally for development
     - Start the DB by running `docker compose -f docker-compose.dev.yaml up -d`
-    - Start the Go backend by running `go run .`
+    - Start the Rust backend by running `cargo run .`
 3. Set up the frontend by running `pnpm install` and then `pnpm start` in the `frontend/` directory.
 4. Profit.